Food Safety Blog | Food Safety Tips | AIFS

 Written by Australian Institute of Food Safety | Jun 30, 2016 4:00:00 AM

-In this article, we’ll present a guide to help you understand your role and responsibility in establishing high quality, clean and safe food in Australia, and who to contact if you need help interpreting the Food Standards Code.
+This blog will help you understand the food safety responsibilities for your specific role, and who to contact if you need help interpreting the Food Standards Code.

-A food business’ owner has a legal responsibility to its customers’ welfare to protect their health and safety.
+A food business has a legal responsibility to protect the wellbeing of its customers.

 A business owner must: